oculometric/stui/HELP.md

 ```
 the next step is receiving input from the user, which isn't implemented yet. // TODO: input documentation

-now you're ready to step out on your own. there's a selection of `Component`s to play with. remember that you can change the state of any of your `Components` at any time, and the result will be visible the next time you call `render`.
+now you're ready to step out on your own. there's a selection of `Component`s to play with. remember that you can change the state of any of your `Component`s at any time, and the result will be visible the next time you call `render`.

 ## Component Reference